Updated: February 28, 2020 at 3:43 PM

-Over time, marketing and communications teams have worked tirelessly to develop channels designed to maximize each of the four “R’s” mentioned above.
+I believe this concept is relevant to any function within any company.
+Over time, marketing and communications teams have worked tirelessly to develop channels designed to maximize each of the “4 Rs” mentioned above.
 With the help of these channels, this philosophy could even be considered your complete business process map.

-I have been fortunate in my career to support many different job requirements, as well as the personalities responsible for making selection decisions.
-It’s made me develop an appreciation for the philosophy, “your people are your most valuable asset”.
-Regardless if “your people” is defined as your employees, suppliers, prospects, or clients; they require you to develop programs for each of the “R’s” to effectively fuel your business.
+I’ve been fortunate to support many different job requirements, as well as the personalities responsible for making selection decisions.
+It’s made me develop an appreciation for the philosophy, “Your people are your most valuable asset.”
+Regardless if “your people” are employees, suppliers, prospects, or clients; they require you to develop programs for each “R” to effectively fuel your business.

-When you’re seeking new employees, first identify the audience you are trying to attract; then craft a personal, relatable message your candidates can find and engage with.
+When you’re seeking new employees, first identify the audience you’re trying to attract.
+Then, craft a personal and relatable message your candidates can find and engage with.
 The same strategy applies when attempting to recruit new clients or customers.
-Remember to use the same channels and/or media, and make sure your messaging sounds alike.
+Remember to use the same channels and media, and make sure your messaging remains consistent.

-Many seem to be conditioned to ask our clients for business referrals, and rightfully so.
+You may be conditioned to ask clients for business referrals, and rightfully so.
 But, how often do you ask the same group for names for who might fit well within our organization?
 As a business manager, you should always be recruiting.
-Each person or contact is a lead in one fashion or another.
+Each person or contact is a lead in one way or another.

-By now you have heard of the term “fear of missing out”, or “FOMO”.
-But, this is not a new concept in business management; and certainly not within employee performance or client acquisition.
-The application of FOMO is as old as marketing and advertising, and I would argue, one of the most successful motivational campaigns for those who consistently recognize their people.
+By now you’ve heard of the fear of missing out, or “FOMO”.
+But, this isn’t a new concept in business management and certainly not in employee performance or client acquisition.
+The application of FOMO is as old as marketing and advertising, and I would argue one of the most successful motivational campaigns for those who consistently recognize their people.

 With the expansive reach of technology, you can create broad or narrow recognition campaigns (depending on your objective) for employees highlighting service time, exceptional service, or demonstration of your company values.
-Similar programs can be created for your clients or prospects with use of age-old campaigns such as “we only have [X amount of] spots left” or “[Client name] has just reached our platinum level”.
+Similar programs can be created for your clients or prospects by using age-old campaigns such as, “We only have [X amount of] spots left,” or “[Client name] has just reached our platinum level.”

 One of the most common reasons for an employee to leave a company or team is the lack of communication without having clear expectations.
 Remember, we have instant access to more information than ever before.
 If you don’t anticipate your stakeholder’s need for information, you inadvertently leave the door open for the competition to fill that need.

-However, you need to be careful you’re not over-communicating, or becoming white noise in somebody’s inbox.
-Although providing information is key to retention, our audience prefers current, relevant, and concise information as it relates to their individual needs.
+However, you need to be careful you’re not over-communicating or becoming white noise in somebody’s inbox.
+Although providing information is key to retention, your audience prefers current, relevant, and concise information as it relates to their individual needs.
 Don’t make the mistake of marketing only to your external populations to increase your talent pool or client base.

-The four “R’s” of business management can also be used as your business process map.
+The “four Rs” of business management can also be used as your business process map.
 Your request for referrals is your last stop.
-You must perform the first three “R’s” better than your competition before you will realize the power of the referral process.
+You must perform the first three “Rs” better than your competition before you’ll realize the power of the referral process.

 Lastly, how long have they been with your business?
 Long enough where they feel like they know as much about it as there is to know?
 Favorable answers to these questions will increase the likelihood of a referral from those you ask (and hopefully some you don’t).